CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 We successfully implemented our first feature with outside-in test-driven development!

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
-Now we can mark off our story in Trello:
+Now we can drag our next task to "Done" in Trello: "List Restaurants".

-- [x] List Restaurants

 ## What's Next